Tardo/docker-flask/README.md

 | /root/.cache | Here is where poetry stores the packages |
 | /root/.npm | Here is where npm stores the packages |

 #### About your flask configuration

 Threaded mode is handled by gunicorn so you must disable `threaded` mode in the configuration of your flask application.

-#### Shared memory

-gunicorn workers uses the shared memory for temporal storage.
-To increase the docker shared memory available see the documentation about `shm-size` option.

 #### Customize poetry and npm project installation process